-Information is key.
-The knowledge of what your customers want and how they like to engage with companies can be a powerful lead conversion tool.
+Knowledge of what your customers want and how they like to engage with companies can be a powerful lead conversion tool.

-Pedro Campos, founder of PedroConverts, said both generating and converting leads rely on similar sets of “core fundamentals.”
+Pedro Campos, a native-advertising consultant at Advertongue, said both generating and converting leads rely on similar sets of “core fundamentals.”